khanonjs/khanon.js-website/public/tutorials/02-starting-scene.md

 As you can see, the state's [onStart](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#onStart) displays the GUI calling [showGUI](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#showGUI), and state's [onEnd](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#onEnd) hides the GUI calling [hideGUI](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#hideGUI).
 We need to pass the *stateName* and *onSwitchState* properties to *showGUI* to let the GUI interact with the state.
 These properties will be available in the GUI [`setup`](https://khanonjs.com/api-docs/classes/decorators_gui.GUIInterface.html#setup) object.

-Check the browser's console to see how the lifecycle runs in each iteration.
+Check the browser's console to see how the lifecycle runs for each iteration.